-This organization is part of the United National International Telecommunications Union (ITU) and is responsible for making technical recommendations about telephone and data communications systems.
+This organization is now part of the International Telecommunications Union and is responsible for making technical recommendations about telephone and data communications systems.
 Every four years CCITT holds plenary sessions where they adopt new standards; the most recent was in 1992.
-[Source: NNSC]
+Recently, the ITU reorganized and CCITT was renamed the ITU-TSS.
+See also: International Telecommunications Union - Telecommunications Standards Sector.